-Derbyshire County Council’s Snow Warden Scheme continues to be successful and although last year’s winter was mild, a number of Derbyshire schools joined the scheme with volunteers helping to clear snow and ice and grit footways and pavements in the school vicinity.
+The Council’s Snow Warden Scheme continues to be successful with many Derbyshire schools joining the scheme, with volunteers and staff helping to clear snow and ice and grit footways and pavements in the school vicinity.

 We don’t know yet what this winter will bring, but we don’t want to be caught off guard.
 We have recently invited Town and Parish Councils, citizens and community groups to register their interest in volunteering as Snow Wardens to assist with co-ordinating the clearing of footways in their local communities and some replies have already been received.